Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Beginner swimmers like these types of masks

-These are the pieces that actually touch your skin around the eyes and create pressure around your eye sockets.
+These are the pieces that actually touch your skin around the eyes and create suction.

 Foam seal goggles